shifumin/slack_line_bot/README.md

 # rails new
 # Since .gitignore has been prepared in advance, add '--skip-git' option.
 # For installing RSpec later, add '--skip-test' option.
-$ docker-compose run --rm app rails new . --database=postgresql --skip-git --skip-test --skip-bundle
+$ docker-compose run --rm app rails new . --skip-git --skip-test --skip-bundle

-# After `rails new`, you need to replace 'config/database.yml'
-$ cp database.yml.sample config/database.yml

 # Add 'rspec-rails' gem to Gemfile and run 'bundle install'
 $ vim Gemfile